EQUIPPED FOR BATTLE

 Of oneness without sameness.

-So when we redefine love in a way that removes the distinctions between male and female—we don’t just challenge Scripture, we blur the image we were meant to reflect.
+So when we redefine love in a way that removes the distinctions between male and female, we don’t just challenge Scripture, we blur the image we were meant to reflect.

-But when that longing turns inward—man to man, woman to woman—it becomes a closed loop that can’t reflect the creative, covenantal image of God.
+But when that longing turns inward—man to man, woman to woman—it becomes a closed loop that can’t fully reflect the creative, covenantal image of God.

 This isn’t about shame.